chenh19/lab/oligo_designing.md

 - Prime editing 3 uses two gRNAs, one introduces the variant, another introduces a nick on the non-edited strand, which is to increase the editing efficiency

 ### i. pegRNA for the strand to be edited
-- T7 promoter: ```aagc-TAATACGACTCACTATA-GG-``` (It's recommended to add **random** 4 bp before the promoter; *GG* after the promoter is necessary for reasonable yields of *in vitro* transcription)
+- T7 promoter: ```aagc-TAATACGACTCACTATA-GG-``` (It's recommended to add **random** 4 nucleotides before the promoter; *GG* after the promoter is necessary for reasonable yields of *in vitro* transcription)
 - Spacer: 20 bp sequence before PAM (it should be as close to the edited site as possible)
 - Scaffold: ```-GTTTTAGAGCTAGAAATAGCAAGTTAAAATAAGGCTAGTCCGTTATCAACTTGAAAAAGTGGCACCGAGTCGGTGC-``` (You **don't** need to change this unless you are changing to enzymes other than Cas9)
-- RT (reverse transcription template): no less than 7 bp before the cutting site (5' to 3' direction); may also synonymously edit the PAM site if applicable; avoid *C* at the 5' of RT (the 5' of RT is connected to the Scaffold, be careful with the direction)
+- RT (reverse transcription template): no less than 7 nt before the cutting site (5' to 3' direction); may also synonymously edit the PAM site if applicable; avoid *C* at the 5' of RT (the 5' of RT is connected to the Scaffold, be careful with the direction)
-- PBS (primer binding site): 8-15 bp after the cutting site (also 5' to 3' direction; if 8-15 bp is not easy to determine, check the Tm in SnapGene, ideally it should be 40-45 °C)
+- PBS (primer binding site): 8-15 nt after the cutting site (also 5' to 3' direction; if 8-15 nt is not easy to determine, check the Tm in SnapGene, ideally it should be 40-45 °C)

 > Note: